EGI-Federation/documentation/content/en/users/datatransfer/WebFTS/_index.md

 ### Submitting transfers

 Open the "Submit a transfer" tab and Load origin and destination storage elements as endpoints.
-If one endpoint url is not known, there is an autocomplete option just after 3 characters have been typed.
+If one endpoint URL is not known, there is an autocompletion once 3 characters have been typed.
 You should also specify the protocol, the address of the endpoint and the path.
 (Ex: gsiftp://lxfsra10a01.cern.ch/dpm/cern.ch/home/).

 Browse the content and select all the files you want to transfer.
 CTRL and SHIFT keys can be use for selecting.

 If you need to filter the list of files and folders, you can use the available filters: name, size and date.
 Once you have loaded both endpoints and selected the files, the transfer buttons will be enabled.
 Click the button with the correct direction.
-A success or an error message will appear above the endpoints containers.
+A success or error message will appear above the endpoints' containers.

 You can now check the status of you transfer in the "My jobs" tab.